egonos/Data-Science-Projects/Advanced TensorFlow Concepts/README.md

+# Project Overview

 This folder contains several projects that are related to advanced deep learning concepts.

  * `Siamese Networks`shows how to build a sample siamese network.